Timothy Garden, Baron Garden

-Timothy Garden, Baron Garden (23 April 1944 – 9 August 2007) was a senior commander in the Royal Air Force (RAF) who later became a university professor and a Liberal Democrat politician.
+Timothy Garden, Baron Garden KCB (23 April 1944 – 9 August 2007) was a senior commander in the Royal Air Force (RAF) who later became a university professor and a Liberal Democrat politician.

 Garden gained degrees from both Oxford and Cambridge universities.
 He was a pilot and then senior officer in the RAF for 32 years, retiring as an air marshal in 1996.
 He moved to academia and was Director at Chatham House before moving to university defence research.
 He became an adviser to the Liberal Democrats and was their defence spokesman in the House of Lords.
 He was married to Susan Garden, who was made a life peer as Baroness Garden of Frognal shortly after his death in 2007.

 Education and RAF career

 Born in Worcester and educated at King's School, Worcester, Garden joined the Royal Air Force as a university cadet while at St Catherine's College, Oxford reading Physics.
 He was a member of the Oxford University Air Squadron from 1962 to 1965.
 He was a squadron pilot on No. 3 Squadron RAF flying English Electric Canberra B(I)8 light bombers in West Germany before becoming a flying instructor on Jet Provosts.
 He commanded a jet flying training unit, No. 50 Squadron RAF Avro Vulcan bomber squadron and a helicopter base.

 Garden completed his staff training with the British Army, and did a postgraduate International Relations degree at Magdalene College, Cambridge.
 He spent three years as the Director of Defence Studies for the Royal Air Force, lecturing internationally on strategic studies.
 He was then appointed as station commander of RAF Odiham, where he flew the Westland Puma and Boeing Chinook helicopters.
 He then spent six years at the Ministry of Defence (MoD) on both the air and central staffs, including a period on the Air Force Board as Assistant Chief of the Air Staff.
 His last MoD appointment was as Assistant Chief of the Defence Staff (Programmes) with responsibility for long term defence programme planning for all three Services.
 He was subsequently appointed to be Commandant of the Royal College of Defence Studies and was in post for the 1994 and 1995 courses.
 He retired from the RAF in 1996 as an air marshal, apparently largely over a requirement that he and his family relocate in order to take up a proposed new post.